How Hard is it to Get Into Medical School in 2026?

 Treating med school deadlines like college apps is one of the fastest ways to tank your chances.
 Too many applicants wait until the last minute, thinking as long as they hit “submit” before the final cutoff, they’re fine.

-But this isn’t a normal admissions process — it’s rolling.
+But this isn’t a normal admissions process.
+It’s rolling.
 That means seats get filled as apps come in.
 Submitting in September when apps open in May is like showing up to a marathon after the medals have already been handed out.
 By then, interview spots are gone, reviewers are burned out, and your “perfect” application is buried under thousands of others.

 Interviewing is not just about answering questions.
 It’s about telling your story.
 If you can’t clearly explain who you are, what you’ve been through, what shaped you, and why medicine actually matters to you, then no amount of practice will save you.